shikhasy17/coffee-store-expansion-location-intelligence/README.md

--- -- Q6
--- Top Selling Products by City
--- What are the top 3 selling products in each city based on sales volume?
+-- Q6 What are the top 3 selling products in each city based on sales volume?

 SELECT *
 FROM -- table